RETR0-OS/NetworkAnalyser/README.md

 We trained a machine learning model to detect network anomalies using a dataset of network traffic.
 The model and scaler are saved in sniffHound.dat and loaded during runtime to analyze captured network data.
 Storing the model and scaler as pipelines in a dat file saves  valuable space and computation time.
 The tool logs detected anomalies for further analysis and can be integrated with other network security tools to enhance protection.

 ## Challenges We Ran Into
-- Our orignal project was (an track) was not this.
+- Our orignal project was (and track) not this.
 We had spent 26th October, 2024 in developing another project that was eventually recalled over IP issues.
 - We had a serious shortage of time and motivation after our orignal project was scrapped.
 - The first challenge was to clean the dataset and identify key parameters relevant to anomaly detection.
 - Next, we had to figure out a way to encode the string parameters into numerics for easy processing.